ibm-cloud-docs/vmwaresolutions/archiref/vpc-vcf/vpc-vcf-storage.md

 ## vSAN storage policy
 {: #vpc-vcf-storage-virtual-storage-policy}

 When vSAN is enabled and configured, storage policies are configured to define the VM storage characteristics.
 Storage policies specify different levels of service for different VMs.
-With {{site.data.keyword.cloud}} for VMware Cloud Foundation, default policies are created for you, but you are responsible for configuring the storage policies based on your needs for each VM.
+With {{site.data.keyword.vcf-vpc}}, default policies are created for you, but you are responsible for configuring the storage policies based on your needs for each VM.

 The default storage policy in this design tolerates a single failure.
 It is configured with erasure coding, with the Failure tolerance method set to RAID-5/6 (Erasure Coding) - Capacity and Primary level of failures set to 1.
 The RAID 5 configuration requires a minimum of four hosts.